entando/generated-widgets/react/details/README.md

 ## Folder structure

 - ./src
-  - ./assets `--> place to store assets like images, fonts, custom icons, etc.`
   - ./api `--> api calls, grouped by feature: the structure should mimic the api call itself`
   - ./components
     - ./\_\_tests\_\_ `sample test folder`
       - App.test.js `--> this way test files are closer to other ones, but in a separate folder in order to keep the folder structure cleaner`
+    - ./_mocks `--> mock data for tests`
+    - ./_types `--> PropTypes for components`
     - ./common `--> folder containing common components`
       - CommonComponent.js
-    - ./App `--> example of component that could have container`
+    - ./App `--> example of component`
       - App.css
       - App.js `--> keep the same name as component folder so we can find it easily when doing a file search`
       - AppContainer.js `--> container for the App component, adds state`
+    - ./RootComponent.js `--> parent presentational component that is wraps all other components`
+    - ./RootComponentContainer.js `--> parent container component that is wraps parental presentational component`
   - ./state `--> application state (e.g. redux), if any`
     - ./sample-feature `--> grouping by feature`
       - sample-feature.actions.js